-MWI’s Eviction Mediation Program offers free mediation services in housing and eviction cases in Massachusetts.
+MWI’s Eviction Mediation Program offers free mediation services for housing and eviction matters referred from District and Municipal Courts where MWI is approved.
 The program aims to prevent displacement and homelessness by helping low-income tenants work towards acceptable and beneficial agreements with their landlords without the need for costly hearings by a judge.

 Problem to Be Addressed

-In Massachusetts, summary process in the legal proceeding for evicting people from their homes.
-In 2016, approximately 40,140 of these cases were heard throughout the state of Massachusetts .
-According to Housing Court statistics, plaintiffs – most often the landlord – were represented by counsel in an average of 63.6% of cases.
-Defendants – most often the tenant – were represented by counsel in only 6.9% of cases.
+In Massachusetts, summary process is the legal proceeding for evicting people from their homes.
+In 2019, approximately 39,594 of these cases were heard throughout the state of Massachusetts .
+According to Housing Court statistics, plaintiffs – most often the landlord – were represented by counsel in an average of 73.8% of cases.
+Defendants – most often the tenant – were represented by counsel in only 11.7% of cases .

-Avoiding a court hearing, especially when a tenant is unrepresented, allows the tenant more control over the outcome.
-MWI’s mediators attend court hearings and work with landlords and tenants before the case reaches a judge in order to identify and work toward mutually agreeable solutions.
-Tenants can negotiate for more time to find an affordable place to live, secure home repairs contingent upon rent payments, and clear up misunderstanding and miscommunication with landlords.
-With more authority over the outcome, struggling tenants are more likely to avoid instability and possible homelessness.
+Participating in mediation, especially when parties are unrepresented, allows tenants and landlords more control over case outcomes.
+MWI’s mediators receive referrals from Court Clerks, then work virtually with landlords and tenants to identify and record mutually agreeable solutions.
+For example, tenants can negotiate for more time to find an affordable place to live, receive Covid relief funding, secure home repairs contingent upon rent payments, and clear up misunderstanding and miscommunication with landlords.
+The parties submit self-determined agreements to a Judge for approval, empowering the parties with outcomes that meet their needs and relieving the Courts of time consuming cases.
+Most importantly, through mediation, vulnerable tenants are more likely to avoid housing instability and homelessness.

 If the plaintiff and defendant come to an agreement in the mediation, they are able to avoid a court hearing and determine the terms of their relationship moving forward.
 This is the outcome of about 70% of the mediations MWI conducts through this program.
 Even when the mediation does not result in an agreement, the mediation process allows unrepresented parties to organize their case, receive more information from the other side, and work through their situation with a neutral third party.